NidaEsenn/Fmri-Depression-Analysis-And-Classification/README.md

 3. Make changes and commit them (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README should give potential collaborators or users a clear understanding of your project, what it does, and how to run it.
-Feel free to modify sections to reflect specific project details or requirements.